stephen-moyer/ngx-signalr-hubservice/README.md

 # Notes

-If you want to get the underlying SignalR instances, you can access them through `HubService.connection` for the SignalR connection instance(`$.connection`).
+- If you want to get the underlying SignalR instances, you can access them through `HubService.connection` for the SignalR connection instance(`$.connection`).
 You can access the SignalR hub instances for the individual hubs through `HubWrapper.hub`.

+- If you pass `attemptReconnects` as true to `HubService.connect`, any `invoke` calls on your HubWrappers will defer until the HubService reconnects.
+They will most likely not error.